Prayer is our vital connection with God. You could say, it’s the original wireless, available, unlimited mobile service. 🙂

 “Get rid of all bitterness, rage and anger, brawling and slander, along with every form of malice.
 Be kind and compassionate to one another, forgiving each other, just as in Christ God forgave you.”

 The word rid and similar verbiage is used in Colossians 3:8, Ezekiel 18:31, and James 1:21.

 A – Alter your thought processes.

 Renewing our mind in the Word of God will help us gain an eternal perspective in our situations.
-Gaining a new and heaven driven mindset will center us in the Lord when all is unsettling around us.
+Gaining a new and heaven driven mindset will center us in the Lord even when everything around is unsettling.

 “Do not conform any longer to the pattern of this world, but be transformed by the renewing of your mind.
 Then you will be able to test and approve what God’s will is – His good, pleasing and prefect will” (Romans 12:2; see Ephesians 4:22-24 as well).